amplience/dc-extension-aprimo-content-selector/README.md

 With this response you can use either the `amplienceImage` or the `publicuri` from Aprimo.

-The Amplience image has the advantage of load balanced multi-CDN delivery, virtual staging, publishing with content and advanced asset tranformations from the [Amplience Dynamic Media](https://amplience.com/developers/docs/apis/media-delivery/) service, optional [Accelerated Media](https://amplience.com/developers/docs/release-notes/2023/accelerated-media/) tranformations as well as Generative AI capabilities.
+The Amplience image has the advantage of load balanced multi-CDN delivery, virtual staging, publishing with content and advanced asset transformations from the [Amplience Dynamic Media](https://amplience.com/developers/docs/apis/media-delivery/) service, optional [Accelerated Media](https://amplience.com/developers/docs/release-notes/2023/accelerated-media/) tranformations as well as Generative AI capabilities.

 ## Running the extension locally